hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @qtxie OK, a solution?

 [7:35:58](#16347153583684EtCgn:gitter.im) <qtxie>:
-@ldci Pushed a fix. í ½í¸¸
+@ldci Pushed a fix. ğŸ˜¸

 [7:41:31](#16347156913686FHYmh:gitter.im) <qtxie>:
 I found this tool to run a macOS VM.
 Much faster than on VMWare.
 Though I have to run it inside a Linux VM.
-Windows -> WSL -> macOS. í ½í¸‰ https://github.com/wimpysworld/quickemu
+Windows -> WSL -> macOS. ğŸ˜‰ https://github.com/wimpysworld/quickemu

-[7:59:59](#16347167993688vrDHC:gitter.im) <hiiamboris (NOT THIS ONE)>: í ½í¸ƒ
+[7:59:59](#16347167993688vrDHC:gitter.im) <hiiamboris (NOT THIS ONE)>: ğŸ˜ƒ

 [8:01:10](#16347168703690TWwSv:gitter.im) <hiiamboris (NOT THIS ONE)>: thanks, I will try it